oisdk/site/posts/2022-05-03-depth-comonads.markdown

 If we're using well-founded recursion to show that it's terminating, though, we add an extra parameter, an `Acc _<_` proof, turning this function into `Acc _<_ w × a -> b`.
 The `Acc _<_` here is the graded comonad, and this recursive function is precisely the "handler".

-Other examples might be provacy or permissions: a function might be able to work on some value, but only if it has particular *permission* regarding that value.
+Other examples might be privacy or permissions: a function might be able to work on some value, but only if it has particular *permission* regarding that value.
 The permission here is the monoid.

 There are other examples I'm sure, those are just the couple that I have been thinking about.